megalus/django-google-sso/docs/model.md

 google_info = GoogleSSOUser.objects.get(user=user)
 ```

+!!! tip "You can disable this model"
+    If you don't want to save this basic data in the database, you can disable the `GoogleSSOUser` model by setting the
+    `GOOGLE_SSO_SAVE_BASIC_GOOGLE_INFO` configuration to `False` in your `settings.py` file.

 ## About Google Scopes

 To retrieve this data **Django Google SSO** uses the following scopes for [Google OAuth 2.0](https://developers.google.com/identity/protocols/oauth2):